<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6322673&amp;fmt=gif">

 Effectively manage component inventory levels with Component Sense

 While Component Sense does not have all the solutions for how vehicle manufacturers should approach current market conditions, we can help with their E&O stock.
-Many of the automotive companies that deal with us mention sitting on too much inventory from recent over-forecasting.
+Many of the automotive companies we work with mention sitting on too much inventory due to recent over-forecasting.
 This presents a significant financial risk and means manufacturers are less agile.

 If you want to get rid of your excess quickly and are willing to accept an upfront cash offer, choose Component Sense’s Outright Purchase solution.
 Our business can bid on your excess stock within 24 hours.
 If the offer is accepted, we can uplift your E&O inventory within 48 hours.